 Abstract.
-Limiting anthropogenic climate change requires the fast decarbonisation of the electricity system.
+Limiting anthropogenic climate change requires the fast decarbonization of the electricity system.
 Renewable electricity generation is determined by the weather and is hence subject to climate change.
-We simulate the operation of a coarse-scale fully-renewable European electricity system based on downscaled high resolution climate data from EURO-CORDEX.
-Following a high emission pathway (RCP8.5), we find a robust but modest increase (up to 7%) of backup needs energy in Europe until the end of the 21st century.
-The absolute increase of the backup needs energy is almost independent of potential grid expansion, leading to the paradoxical effect that relative impacts of climate change increase in a highly interconnected European system.
-The increase is rooted in more homogeneous wind conditions over Europe resulting in extensive parallel intensified simultaneous generation shortfalls.
-Individual country contributions to European generation shortfall increase by up to 9 TWh/y, reflecting an increase of up to 4%.
-Our results are strengthened by comparison with a large CMIP5 ensemble using an approach based on Circulation Weather Types.
+We simulate the operation of a coarse-scale fully renewable European electricity system based on downscaled high-resolution climate data from EURO-CORDEX.
+Following a high-emission pathway (RCP8.5), we find a robust but modest increase (up to 7 %) of backup energy in Europe through the end of the 21st century.
+The absolute increase in the backup energy is almost independent of potential grid expansion, leading to the paradoxical effect that relative impacts of climate change increase in a highly interconnected European system.
+The increase is rooted in more homogeneous wind conditions over Europe resulting in intensified simultaneous generation shortfalls.
+Individual country contributions to European generation shortfall increase by up to 9 TWh yr-1, reflecting an increase of up to 4 %.
+Our results are strengthened by comparison with a large CMIP5 ensemble using an approach based on circulation weather types.